bigchaindb/BEPs/5/README.md

 It won't work, but this one is more subtle to explain.

 First of all, it's just a matter of time until someone does upload illegal data to the Bitcoin or Ethereum blockchains.
 It just hasn't happened yet.
+(Or maybe it has, but the illegal data was encrypted, and nobody has said anything yet!)
 You'll know when it happens.
 It will be on the news.

 Everyone hosting a Bitcoin or Ethereum full node will have a full copy of the illegal data and therefore will be acting illegally.
 They will all become criminals.
 Maybe they aren't caught yet, but do you think Tim the university student is going to continue running a Bitcoin full node if it risks him going to jail rather than graduating and marrying his fiancee in June?
 No, he is not.
 He's smart.
 He will shut down his node.